Ministry of SMEs and Startups

 The Ministry of SMEs and Startups is a government ministry of South Korea.
 It was established in July 2017 by the Moon Jae-in government.
 It succeeds the former Small and Medium Business Administration.
 Its headquarters are located in Sejong City, Sejong.
-As of February 2021, Lee Young, a member of the National Assembly and People Power Party, has been appointed as the South Korean Minister of SMEs and Startups.
+As of July 2026, the position of the Minister of SMEs and Startups has been vacant following the approval of Han Seong-sook, a former CEO of Naver Corporation and then-outgoing minister, as the new Prime Minister of South Korea.

 Mission

 The South Korean Ministry of SMEs and Startups is dedicated towards supporting the innovation, growth and security of small-to-medium sized and micro enterprises.
 It follows various policies to improve the conditions for small and medium-sized businesses.
 It aims to reduce barriers through preventing legislation that may put an excess or unreasonable burden on small and medium enterprises.
 It does this through identifying such regulations and difficulties that interfere with the success of SMEs and Micro-Enterprises and attempting to resolve them.

 The South Korean MSS also works to create a desirable business environment for SMEs and start-ups.
 In order to achieve this, the Ministry provides support for expanding the marketing structure for SME products through help with sales strategies, design development, etc. The Ministry also implements a public purchase program, which is intended to increase the amount of contracts signed between central and local governments, public corporations and institutions and SMEs.
 Furthermore, the Ministry provides growth support for tech startups, which includes a Tech Incubator Program for Start-ups that offers R&D funds, and assures that universities provide supportive infrastructures to students who consider creating their own startup.
 Additionally, the MSS implements policies that both help reduce the cost of failure and reorganise and rehabilitate SMEs.

 The South Korean Ministry of SMEs and Startups also aims to promote shared growth between large companies and small and medium enterprises.
 For example, the Ministry implements the SME-suitable Industry Design Scheme which regulates entry of expansion of large enterprises.
 In order to achieve shared growth and create a sound business ecosystem, the Ministry works alongside a number of other ministries in order to lower taxes and ease regulations for start-up firms.